MauroGioe/churn_xgboost/README.md

 # churn_xgboost

-Project that identifies top reason clients tends to or not to churn in a TELCO setting
+Project that identifies the top reasons for which clients tend to or not to churn in a TELCO setting